Lifesaving for cats, rewarding for Foster Families

 We want fostering to be a fun and rewarding experience for our foster parents and will work hard to assist you in any way possible.
 Fostering can help kids learn about compassion, as well as provide endless learning opportunities.
 Our youngest independent kitten foster parent started when she was just 13.

 Never fostered before?
 No problem!
 We will help you every step of the way!
-The TFC Foster Coordinator and Medical Director will work with you on learning the basics and to answer all of your questions along the way.
+The TFC Foster Coordinator and Medical Director will work with you on learning the basics and answer all of your questions along the way.

 The Goal is Adoption

 Worried about falling in love with your foster?
 That’s OK!
 And, our goal is adoption.
 We make best friends for people.
 Adoption day is a celebration!
-Every cat we adopt out saves two lives: the cat that is adopted, and the next cat that fills it place.
+Every cat we adopt out saves two lives: the cat that is adopted, and the next cat that fills its place.
 But sometimes when fostering, the perfect cat comes along and foster parents decide to adopt, and that’s OK too!

 Fostering Adult Cats

 Fostering adult cats can be very rewarding.
 Adult cats, especially seniors, can be much calmer than kittens and less work.
 They are often already trained and are not crazy-energetic.
 Many of the cats that come to TFC need a little extra TLC before they are ready for their forever home.
 Some just need a safe place to stay while searching for their new family.
 Others are “friendly ferals” that need a bit more socialization to be ready for family life–this is a best practice for good community cat management.
-Some are rescues from kill shelters who have run out of room.
+Some are rescues from kill shelters that have run out of room.
 A few are recovering from a medical procedure.
-Some just need their initial evaluation for health and behavior, and time in a home environment for us to determine what the cat needs to live a happy, healthy life.
+Some just need their initial evaluation for health and behavior and time in a home environment for us to determine what the cat needs to live a happy, healthy life.